 Watermelon belongs to the family of the species of Cucurbitaceae.
 It is a vine-like flowering plant domesticated initially in West Africa.
-Moreover, China is the largest cultivator in the world with 79.3 million tonnes, followed by Iran.
+Moreover, China is the largest cultivator globally with 79.3 million tonnes, followed by Iran.

 The white section contains the amino acids that promote blood flow in the human body.
-It results in better cardiovascular health.
+Therefore, it results in better cardiovascular health.
 Besides, the seeds are equally nutritious as the flesh.
 They contain high protein, magnesium, vitamin B, and good fats.

 Commonly Known as

 - Carbohydrate: 8mg